cybozu/neco-containers/maintenance.md

-# How to maintain neco-containers
+# How to maintain neco-containers <!-- omit in toc -->

 This document describes the procedure for updating each container image.